streamnative/pulsarctl/README.md

 - pulsar-admin sinks localrun options
 - pulsar-admin schemas extract options

-## Contributing
+## Contribute

 Contributions are welcomed and greatly appreciated.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.
+For more information about how to submit a patch and the contribution workflow, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0
+Licensed under the Apache License Version 2.0: http://www.apache.org/licenses/LICENSE-2.0